chipster/chipster-openshift/k3s/update-postgres.md

 ## Clean-up

-Make sure all databases are now using the new diretory `data_14` and not the old `data`.
+Make sure all databases are now using the new diretory `data_17` and not the old `data_14`.
 Do not continue if this is not the case!

 ```bash
 kubectl exec -it chipster-auth-postgresql-0 -- bash -c 'PGPASSWORD=$POSTGRES_PASSWORD psql -U postgres auth_db -c "show data_directory"'